 Outlaw Run was the first roller coaster to feature “Topper” track.
 It was also the first modern-day wooden coaster to include inversions.
 It offers great rides at any time of the day, but a nighttime ride, especially when the park turns off all of the ride's lights, is especially wild and fun.

 The Comet at Six Flags Great Escape (Queensbury, NY)

-Another coaster that survived a move from its original location, the Comet at the Great Escape, is fifth on our list of America's best wooden coasters.
-This great old woodie found a new home and a new lease on life and now delivers its still-potent thrills to new generations of riders at Six Flags Great Escape in Lake George, New York.
+Another coaster that survived a move from its original location, the Comet at the Great Escape, is eighth on our list of America's best wooden coasters.
+This great old woodie found a new home and a new lease on life and now delivers its still-potent thrills to new generations of riders at Six Flags Great Escape near Lake George.
 This 4,200-foot wooden coaster was built in 1927 but redesigned in 1947 before relocating to the Great Escape park in the late 1990s.

-The Cyclone at Coney Island in Brooklyn, New York is a true antique and America's 10th best wooden coaster.
-Although it might not be the biggest or the faster coaster around, it's a tourist favorite that's been featured in a number of Hollywood movies.
-The Cyclone is nostalgic yet surprisingly vital after all these years, and you can enjoy a free day at the Coney Island beach just a few feet away after you're done riding it.
+The Cyclone at Coney Island in Brooklyn, New York is a true antique and earns an honorable mention spot on our list.
+Although it might not be the biggest or the faster coaster around, it still packs a wallop.
+The Cyclone is nostalgic yet surprisingly vital after all these years.
+Consider seeking it out when you find yourself in New York City.